33 Wonderful Things to Do in Victoria, BC (by Locals!)

 Get adventurous, Victoria-style

-The first time we did this tour, our cheerful silver-haired captain entertained us with tales of diving from the bridges into the Gorge as a child and hitching rides on log booms to get home.
+The first time we did it, our cheerful silver-haired skipper regaled us with childhood stories of diving off bridges into the Gorge and hitching rides on log booms to get home.

-You can also go on a pub crawl pickle boat tour and get pickled :-).
+You can also go on a pub crawl pickle boat tour – with stops at beloved breweries and pubs (appies included).
+It’s a blast, and yes, you might get pickled.

 Rent a kayak (or SUP board) at Brentwood Bay and go for a calm safe paddle to Tod Inlet.